-- Staging cancer means finding out its size and if it has spread. - Staging helps your doctor to decide the best treatment for you. - Your prognosis is what your doctor expects to happen with your cancer.
+- Staging cancer means finding out where it is, its size and if it has spread. - Staging helps your doctor to decide the best treatment for you. - Your prognosis is what your doctor expects to happen with your cancer.

-The tests you have after diagnosis are usually done to help the doctor to stage your cancer.
+The tests you have after your diagnosis are usually to help the doctor to stage your cancer.
 Staging describes how big the cancer is and where it is in your body.
-Knowing the stage of your cancer is very important, as it helps your doctor to decide the best treatment for you.
+Knowing the stage of your cancer is very important, as it helps your healthcare team to decide the best treatment for you.